-Like any work of art, this antique needlepoint sofa can be appreciated for its stunning details and fascinating history.
+A work of art, this antique needlepoint sofa has stunning details and a fascinating history.

 During the late 18th century English women were known for certain attributes: the size of their hair and the cut of their dresses.
 Georgiana Cavendish — the ill-fated Duchess of Devonshire – also was a famed beauty, disastrous love affairs, and gambling compulsion eventually did her in.
 So it’s not surprising to see a basket of wool, a ladies’ tasseled bag, a folding game board, or a shawl depicted on an antique needlepoint sofa covered by a large scale piece of Georgian-era needlework.
 These were certainly elements of a woman’s world in Great Britain ca. 1800.
 What is extraordinary is finding a George III sofa or settee with original gros-point needlework upholstery that is not in shreds by now.
 (FOI: George III is the British monarch who “lost” the American colonies to the 1776 Revolution).

 One look at this piece of seat furniture, with a trompe l’oeil shawl draped over the back, and you know there is a fascinating story behind it.
 However, my favorite magazine, The World of Interiors, enlisted the current owner to tell his part of that story recently.
 But only a small part.

 Who created this amazing and charming needlework?
 That includes a box which must be a tea caddy on one arm — tea was fabulously expensive during the 18th century and a caddy was prized in any home.

 Was the tapestry sewn for the sofa or repurposed?
 Was such a personal piece of furniture made for a lady’s boudoir (the tasseled bag is upside down) or did it find its way into a more public room?
 Was it considered a crazy piece in its own time?